 A number of our customers may face severe financial difficulties from time to time, which may result in their inability to make payments to us in a timely manner, or at all.
-These risks may be heightened by operating and cash flow disruptions these companies face as a result of the COVID-19 pandemic.
 In addition, we have had a history of, and we may in the future experience, customers that delay or refuse to make payments owed to us under license or settlement agreements.
 Our customers may also merge with or may shift the manufacture of licensed products to companies that are not currently licensees of our technology.
-This could make the collection process complex and difficult, which could adversely impact our business, financial condition, results of operations and cash flows.
+This could make the collection process complex, difficult and costly, which could adversely impact our business, financial condition, results of operations and cash flows.